-by Freddy J. Nager, Founder of Atomic Tango LLC + Guy Who Misses Alternative Newspapers…
+by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Misses Alternative Newspapers…

-Over the years, the print version shrunk to a thin-crust personal size, mostly because today’s consumers seem allergic to reading anything longer than a text message (“I’ll just have a slice, please, and a Diet Coke”).
+Over the years, the print version shrunk to thin-crust personal size, mostly because today’s consumers seem allergic to reading anything longer than a text message (“I’ll just have a slice and a Diet Coke”).
 But still it lived.

-Unfortunately, its survival was still too much for a group of wealthy Orange County Republicans, who decided to take it over, fire its staff, and turn to writer exploitation as a business model (“Why pay writers when they’ll work for ‘exposure’?”).
+Unfortunately, its survival was still too much for a group of wealthy Orange County Republicans, who decided to take it over, fire its staff, and make writer exploitation its business model (“Why pay writers when they’ll work for ‘exposure’?”).

 So, alas, the L.A.
 Weekly is now but the empty pizza box.

 Here’s hoping the new owners ultimately bail and lose their money, since advertisers are also pulling out.
 (Thank you, Amoeba Music!)
-In the meantime, I’ll be keeping an eye out for a new alternative news source for Los Angeles — one that thinks writers are worth paying, and that progressive voices shouldn’t be silenced by men with deep pockets.
+In the meantime, I’ll keep an eye out for a new alternative news source for Los Angeles — one that thinks writers are worth paying, and that progressive voices shouldn’t be silenced by greedy men with deep pockets.

 Update 12/7/2017: The boycott is working!
 LA Weekly Sips & Sweets Fest canceled.